marcomuser/conformal/README.md

 ## Zod Field Schemas

-Conformal provides Zod utilities that are **thin preprocessing wrappers** around Zod schemas.
+Conformal provides optional Zod utilities that are **thin preprocessing wrappers** around Zod schemas.
 They automatically handle form input patterns (empty strings, type coercion, boolean detection) while maintaining **100% Zod compatibility**.

 **Zero learning curve** - use them exactly like regular Zod schemas with all methods (`.optional()`, `.array()`, `.min()`, etc.).
 Import from `conformal/zod` to keep your bundle lean if you don't use Zod.